Powaful3000/ivy/README.md

     ivy - A large botnet written in C and Golang.
 </h1>
 <p align="center">
-    Ivy is a large, feature-rich botnet written in C and Golang that contains a built-in loader for parsing data from wordlists, and bruting devices to send payloads.
-Ivy's bot contains all the base features for a bot, and a command handling function that the user is able to edit, for their own use.
+    Ivy is a large, feature-rich botnet written in C and Golang that is extremely easy to use, and comes with a built-in loader.
 </p>

 <p align="center">